 After getting a business license in 1989, Chris and Peggy started working on a BBS style (text-only) front end for the various Unix network tools, which comprised the pre-Web Internet of those days.
 In 1991, the World Wide Web was invented by Tim Berners-Lee (not Al Gore).
 In 1994, the release of Mosaic, the first graphical browser, caused use of the Web to skyrocket.
 Cruzio's customer base started to take off and by the end of 1994 the owners quit their day jobs to work full time at Cruzio and operations moved from their garage to downtown Santa Cruz.

-Today, Cruzio serves over 9000 businesses and homes.
+As the Internet grew, so did Cruzio, and today, Cruzio serves over 9,000 businesses and homes.
 Serving the citizens of Santa Cruz County continues to be a real pleasure.
-We're grateful to our members for voting Cruzio Best Internet Service Provider and Best Website for several years straight in the Santa Cruz Weekly (formerly Metro) and Good Times reader polls.
-Thanks!
+We're grateful to our members for voting Cruzio Best Internet Service Provider and Best Website for several years straight in the Santa Cruz Weekly and Good Times reader polls.